Incremental Computing

 Business Scenario

-An internet company wants to understand user operations on different pages in real-time, associating operations with user basic information (age, gender, region) for precise analysis.
+An internet company wants to analyze user actions on different pages in real time and associate those actions with user attributes such as age, gender, and region.

 Data Sources: